 You’re probably aware that radio waves are used in devices such as mobile phones, traditional car radios and television programming.
 But how well do you know how radio frequency actually works, and what the frequency measures?
-Here are some fascinating facts about radio waves.
+Here are some fun facts about radio waves.

 The longest wavelengths in the electromagnetic spectrum belong to radio waves.
 They can range from the length of a football to larger than the size of our planet!